RationAI/xopat/plugins/README.md

 > and provide necessary steps to ensure secure execution if applicable.

 ### Interface XOpatPlugin
+Basic functions that are available to plugins atop what ``XOpatElement`` provides.
 ````js
 /**
  * Function called once a viewer is fully loaded